spantaleev/matrix-docker-ansible-deploy/docs/maintenance-migrating.md

 ## Start all services on the new server

-Finally, run the command below to finish the installation and start all services:
+Finally, run the command below on your local computer to finish the installation and start all services:

 ```sh
 ansible-playbook -i inventory/hosts setup.yml --tags=install-all,start